Kaysims/Grip-Club/README.md

 * The best practice for the Grip Club classes page was down eight points.
 This was due to incorrect aspect ratios for the images.

 * ### Lighthouse conclusion :
-    The images used within the Grip Club website have caused points to drop across both desktop and mobile sites with the lighthouse tests.
-For the aspect ratio image error i have decided to keep this as it is, as this website is for educational purposes.
-However in the future, with more experience or if this site were to go live, I would address these errors.
+    The images used within the Grip Club website have caused points to drop across desktop and mobile sites with the lighthouse tests.
+For the aspect ratio image error, i have decided to keep this as it is, as this website is for educational purposes.
+However, in the future, with more experience or if this site were to go live, I would address these errors.

 ## Wave tool testing
 [Wave tool](https://wave.webaim.org/) was used to test the Grip Club site further.
 Wave checked for any code errors and that the colour contrast used in the site was accessible.
 No errors were found.